Student Leadership

 Academy MPs

-Our successful Academy MPs is a well-respected body within the school and consists of 12 pupils between Years 2 and 6.
-The chosen MPs are selected in a democratic vote to have the role to be the voice of their year group.
-Relaying pupil voice from their year group to the academy SLT and vice versa.
-They will be building linking with other Academy MPs in the region and across the Trust to share best practice.
-Selected pupils are strong role models and able they are able to represent their peers.
+Our successful Academy MPs are a well-respected body within the school, consisting of 12 pupils between Years 2 and 6.
+The chosen MPs are selected in a democratic vote to be the voice of their year group, by relaying pupil voice from their year group to the academy SLT and vice versa.
+The selected pupils are strong role models and able they are able to represent their peers.

 Our Academy MP members are: